 Following Python’s Development#

-Python’s development is communicated through a myriad of ways, mostly through mailing lists, but also other forms.
+Python’s development is communicated through a myriad of ways, primarily Discourse along with other platforms.

 Standards of behaviour in these communication channels#